SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Tides of Chaos

-You can manipulate the forces of chance and chaos to reroll a failed attack roll or saving throw with advantage.
-Once you do so, you must finish a long rest before you can use this feature again.
-You can also use a free action to recharge your Tides of Chaos but you immediately roll on the Wild Magic Surge table before the recharge happens.
+You can manipulate the forces of chance and chaos to reroll with advantage a failed attack roll or saving throw.
+You can use this feature once per long rest.
+You can also, once during your turn as a free action, roll on the Wild Magic Surge table and regain one use of it.

 * Wild Magic Surge

 Your spellcasting can unleash surges of untamed magic.
 Once per turn, you roll a d20 immediately after you cast a sorcerer spell of 1st level or higher.
-If you roll a 1 or a 2, roll on the Wild Magic Surge table if you haven't rolled before during your turn to create a magical effect.
-If that effect is a spell, it is too wild to be affected by your Metamagic.
-The spell lasts for its full duration.
+If you roll a 1 or a 2, roll on the Wild Magic Surge table.
+If that effect is a spell, it is too wild to be affected by your Metamagic, and it doesn't require concentration.

 ### Level 6